Safer and Healthier Port Operations for Saint John Homeowners

 We are requesting that the Saint John Port Authority, the NB Department of Environment, the NB Department of Health, and the City of Saint John work together to develop a well-defined strategy to manage noise and air pollution from the AIM Scrap Metal facility, to ensure a better future for families and property owners living in the area.

-Today: Raven is counting on you
+Today: RS is counting on you